17 Must-Haves for Your Next Report

 Large images are used throughout the impact report to give a face to the organization and the individuals they support.

-Learn more about Kandelia’s nonprofit annual report here.
+Learn more about Planet Women's nonprofit annual report here.

 Making Waves Education Foundation provides educational opportunities for students who are traditionally underrepresented and underserved.
 The organization supports students through college and beyond, with coaching, scholarships, financial literacy, and more.

-The document was designed to feel more like a magazine than a report, starting with the bright and bold front cover.
-Large text and graphics are used throughout the report to make it skimmable and easy to read.
+Large text, color-coordinated sections, branded icons, and infographics are used throughout the report to make it skimmable and easy to read.

 The report is carefully aligned with the foundation’s name, logo, and visual brand.
 The shapes of text boxes, images and page backgrounds are inspired by the wave patterns in the company’s logo.